GionaBolzer/blog/content/blog/post1/index.md

 # The final payload

-now if we combine all togheter we obtain a code like [this](https://github.com/GionaBolzer/ProcessHollowing/blob/main/process_injection.cs).
+Now if we combine all togheter we obtain a code like [this](https://github.com/GionaBolzer/ProcessHollowing/blob/main/process_injection.cs).

-Now our kali box we simply start a listerner
+In the kali box we a listerner

 ```zsh
 rlwrap nc -lnvp 443